Empowering Rural Entrepreneurs and Innovators

 The platform will address issues of (i) trust and privacy; (ii) secure and “controllable” data sharing; (iii) fair, inclusive and equitable economic benefits for those sharing data, (iv) traceability (for purposes ranging from economic benefit sharing to liability determination), and (v) ease of access to information for downstream R&D. An AI framework enables an efficient knowledge management whereby machine learning recognises patterns and links genetic resources with environmental data and agricultural practices.

-Recent/Forthcoming Publications linked to the ReSeed Concept:
+Recent Publications linked to the ReSeed Concept:

 Kochupillai, M. and J. Köninger.
 2022.
 “Creating a Digital Marketplace for Agrobiodiversity and Plant Genetic Sequence Data: Legal and Ethical Considerations of an AI and Blockchain Based Solution.”
 In H. Williamson and S. Leonelli Eds.
 Towards Responsible Plant Data Linkage: Global Challenges for Food Security and Governance.
 Forthcoming with Springer Nature.